 After a night of ravishing Titania, all three of us were eating breakfast with Susan and Dad.
 Max seemed conflicted between laying at my dad’s feet or to be next to Casper, who was seated with no food in front of him.
-Old loyalties aside, Max knew who was most likely to give him scraps and stayed with my dad.
+Old loyalties aside, Max knew who was most likely to give him scraps.
+He stayed with my dad.

 Susan was in a bit of a titter about the Sunday dinner engagement with the Stones.